Candlant History, Family Crest & Coats of Arms

 Early History of the Candlant family

-Another 306 words (22 lines of text) covering the years 1275, 1299, 1680 and 1734 are included under the topic Early Candlant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Candlant research.
+Another 86 words (6 lines of text) covering the years 1275, 1299, 1680 and 1734 are included under the topic Early Candlant History in all our PDF Extended History products and printed products wherever possible.

 Candlant Spelling Variations